Skip to main content

 Google Merchant Center deactivates unchanged products after 30 days or sooner if a specified number of days have passed.

 8. Choose your GMC authentication in Authentication to use.
-If you haven't created the authentication in the platform yet, you can select Add New Authentication and create it, as previously seen in Prerequisites.
+If you haven't created the authentication in the platform yet, select Add New Authentication and create it, as previously seen in Prerequisites.

 9. Select On in Create Merchant Centers to let the platform create new merchant centers in your GMC account.
 This option only works when you use the merchant center name or seller ID as your merchant reference in Merchant Reference Column.
 By default, this option is on.